 In theory, inversion therapy can improve the space between your spinal discs and relieve pressure.
 Activities such as sitting, running, and bending can put pressure on these discs.
 The pressure increases the risk for back pain, a collapsed vertebra, and other complications.

-The Mayo Clinic says that most well-designed studies found inversion therapy ineffective.
-But some people do report this form of stretching as a beneficial complementary treatment to back pain.
+According to the Mayo Clinic, most well-designed studies found inversion therapy ineffective.
+But some people report this form of stretching as a beneficial complementary treatment to back pain.

 3. Increased flexibility

 Practicing inversion therapy may also translate to better flexibility.
 Micromovements in the spine over time may help make the body stronger.
 You may find it easier to bend and reach.
 Inversion therapy is also thought to improve posture.
-This might be especially helpful if you have a desk job.
+This might be especially helpful if you work at a desk.

 4. Reduced need for surgery